jsleffler/data-platform-tutorial/docs/getting-started/github-actions.md

 ```

-### Deploy our Docs
+## Deploy our Docs

-We will create a workflow that will deploy our docs to GitHub Pages.
-This will allow us to see the changes we make to the docs in real time.
-This is a good way to see how GitHub Actions works and how we can use it to deploy our code.
+Now we want to do something a bit more realistic and add to our filters.
+So we will create a workflow, and associated actions, to publish our documentation `./docs` to GitHub Pages.
+This is very useful and helps render our docs in a nice way for others to see what we are all about.
+The workflow will only run on push to `main` and if there are any changes within the `./docs` directory.

+To do this, we will use a template workflow from GitHub Actions.
+Go to Actions and "Add workflow", from there browse about, find the docs and select which one is most interesting to you.
+I used the Jekyll for GitHub Pages one, and the workflow is nicely commented so we can learn a little bit.

+## Next Ideas

+Not right now, but as we move forward we will be adding some more workflows and actions.
+Below are some ideas, not to overwhelm you, but to give you an idea of what is possible and the depth of work that can go into this area.
+All done in an effort to make your life easier and get your code into production fast and safely.

+* Have actions block/stop workflows
+* Creating our own actions and connecting to workflows (e.g. in different files)
+* Using secrets and environment variables
+* Using caching and artifacts
+* Creating our own base images and using those to improve performance (e.g. everything already installed)
+* Working with a staging environment and deploying to that
+* Creating more workflows for specific areas (Terraform, DBT, Airflow, etc)
+* Automatic rollbacks from deployments

 ## References